acidjazz/objectus/readme.md

 });
 ```

-How about an HTML template engine like Jade (now being renamed to pug)
+How about an HTML template engine like Jade / the new name Pug

 ```javascript
 gulp.task('jade', function() {